lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 Please pay attention, using srun directly on the shell will lead to background by using batch jobs.
-For that, you can conveniently put the parameters directly into the job file which you can submit using `sbatch` command.
+For that, you can conveniently put the parameters directly into the job file, which you can submit using `sbatch` command.

 In the majority of cases, the container doesn't contain the dataset for training models.